-Manafort trial defence lawyer attacks ex-aide Gates' credibility
+Manafort defence questions star witness Gates about 'secret life'

 There were hundreds of emails showing Manafort approved payments out of the Cypriot accounts, he said.

-Gates’ testimony was part of the prosecution’s effort to prove that Manafort was responsible for financial manouverings that he and other witnesses have testified include filing false tax returns and failing to report foreign bank accounts.
+Gates’ testimony was part of the prosecution’s effort to prove that Manafort was responsible for financial manoeuverings that he and other witnesses have testified include filing false tax returns and failing to report foreign bank accounts.

 One part of Gates’ testimony led to some laughter in the courtroom.